Event box

 Event Organizer

-Danica Evering is a Research Data Management Specialist.
+Danica Evering is a Research Data Management Specialist grounded in curiosity and a deep commitment to ethics.
 They braid together broad fluency in social practice art, healthcare, community research, data, and systems development to provide comprehensive RDM services.
 Danica is available to help students, postdocs, faculty, and staff with RDM through the data lifecycle—Data Management Plans, storage and backup, data security, data sharing.
-With an MA in Media Studies from Concordia, they are interested in fostering RDM within curious scholars and disciplines in Humanities and Social Sciences.
+Danica fosters active interest in research data management across disciplines, with a knack for engaging researchers who might not even realize they have data to manage.
+Outside of work they sing in a choir, play PC games, maintain an art writing practice, grow a garden, contribute Wikipedia articles, and run.